mauricio/mauricio.github.com/_drafts/redis-protocol.md

 $6\r\ngolang\r\n
 ```

-A *bulk string* stats with the `$` symbol, then a number as string until a `\r\n` that is the length in bytes that you must read until you find another `\r\n` marking the end of the bulk string.
-Given we have the length we should read, it doesn't really matter what are the contents inside the bulk string as we're not checking anything there, we're just reading everything until the end.
-So whenever you have to write a string that could possibly have a `\r\n` in it you have to use bulk strings.
+A *bulk string* stats with the `$` symbol, then a number as a string until a `\r\n` that is the length in bytes that you must read until you find another `\r\n` marking the end of the bulk string.
+Given we have the length we should read, it doesn't matter what are the contents inside the bulk string as we're not checking anything there, we're just reading everything until the end.
+So whenever you have to write a string that could have a `\r\n` in it you have to use bulk strings.
 Bulk strings have a special case that is a `null` bulk string, a bulk string with a `-1` length should be represented by clients as a `null` value and not an empty string, these are returned as `"$-1\r\n"`

 And last but not least we have the *array* type that is a collection of the previously defined types (including arrays of arrays).
-They start with a `*` followed by a integer length (the number of items the array holds) and then each item in order, an array of two simple strings would look like `"*2\r\n+foo\r\n+bar\r\n"`, the `*2\r\n` piece says this is a two items array and then we get two simple strings.
-Any of the previously defined values are valid on arrays, including arrays themselves, if we wanted to have an array that is actually two separate arrays of simple strings we could define it like:
+They start with a `*` followed by an integer length (the number of items the array holds) and then each item in order, an array of two simple strings would look like `"*2\r\n+foo\r\n+bar\r\n"`, the `*2\r\n` piece says this is a two items array and then we get two simple strings.
+Any of the previously defined values are valid on arrays, including arrays themselves, if we wanted to have an array that is two separate arrays of simple strings we could define it like:

 ```
 *2\r\n*3\r\n+foo\r\n+bar\r\n+sample\r\n*1\r\n+nope\r\n